 - Throbbing temples

 Depending on how severe the headache is, your dog may experience one or several of these symptoms.
 Headaches are not fatal and usually do not last for long periods of time, but keeping your dog comfortable and feeling protected is the best route to take to avoid the situation getting any worse.
+If you notice these or other clinical signs of headaches worsen, you should take your dog to the get checked out.
+Veterinary internal medicine will be able to properly analyze the clinical signs and diagnose headaches.

 What Can You Do If a Dog Has a Headache?